interest-protocol/sui-defi/README.md

 ### Airdrop

-It contains the airdrop module for the IPX governance.
+It contains the airdrop module for the IPX governance coin.
 It distributes the tokens linearly to whitelisted addresses using a merkle tree.

-### Airdrop
+### Examples

+- **airdrop-tree:** A typescript implementation of a merkle tree to use with the airdrop module

 ## Live